moazsarwar908/ITNPAI1__Car_and_Tree_Classification/README.md

 # ITNPAI1 - Car and Tree Classification

-The aim of this repository is to make a classifier which will able to recognize and classify the difference of "cars" and "trees".
+The aim of this repository is to make a classifier which will able to classify the difference of "cars" and "trees".